 This medicine contains less than 1 mmol sodium (23 mg) per tablet, that is to say essentially ‘sodium-free’.

 Always take this medicine exactly as your doctor has told you.
 Check with your doctor or pharmacist if you are not sure.

 The tablet should be taken at least one hour before or two hours after the ingestion of food.

-Erlotinib 100 mg tablets can be divided into equal doses.
+Erlotinib 100 mg, the tablet can be divided into equal doses.

 Contact your doctor or pharmacist immediately.
 You may have increased side effects and your doctor may interrupt your treatment.

-It is important to keep taking this medicine every day, as long as your doctor prescribes it for you.
+It is important to keep taking erlotinib every day, as long as your doctor prescribes it for you.